 In the case of corporates making donations to the PM CARES Fund, the donations will also qualify as eligible expenditure under the Corporate Social Responsibility (CSR) spending mandated for Companies registered under Companies Act, 2013.

 Any person such as an individual, any firm, company or any other person can make a donation to the PM CARES Fund.
 Any amount of donation can be made starting from as low as Rs 10.
 The donation has to be made electronically or through UPI.
 The fund is constituted to enable donations from all the sections of the society.
-The PM CARES Fund is set up as a public charitable trust under the chairmanship of the Prime Minister of India.
-The members of the fund include the Finance Minister, Home Minister and the Defence Minister.
+The PM CARES Fund will not be allotted funds from the government’s budget, but will entirely consist of voluntary contributions from the public.
+Hence, the spending from the fund will not require approval from the Parliament.

 The PM CARES Fund is meant to provide relief, support or assistance of any kind towards any public health emergency or any other type of emergency, distress or calamity.
 The fund will also financially assist in the development of healthcare facilities or any other necessary infrastructure for the public.